Spray foam: Health effects

 Spray foam insulation is typically non-toxic only after it has cured.
 While curing, spray foam emits a gas that causes blurred vision and trouble breathing.
 Using full face and respiratory protection while applying the product is recommended.

 Isocyanates are powerful irritants to the eyes and gastrointestinal as well as the respiratory tracts.
 Direct skin contact with isocyanates can also cause marked inflammation.
 Some people say that their eyes feel like they have sand in them at the onset of problems.
 Some break out in a rash on their arms, chest, and neck.

 Overexposure to isocyanates can sensitize workers, making them subject to asthma attacks if they are exposed again.
 Respiratory irritation may progress to a chemical bronchitis.
 Additional exposures can make the onset easier with less isocyanate necessary to start the attack.

 Sporadic cases of hypersensitivity pneumonitis (HP) have also been reported in workers exposed to isocyanates.
 The symptoms may seem like the flu, with fever, muscle aches, and headaches.
 Other symptoms may include a dry cough, chest tightness, and difficult breathing.
 Individuals with chronic HP often experience progressively more difficult breathing, fatigue, and weight loss.
 Individuals with acute HP typically develop symptoms 4–6 hours after exposure.

+Curing times of new generation spray foam insulation are very short.
+Once cured the foam is completely inert and non toxic.